BlockGraph#

 Returns:

-A new graph with the minimum z position of the cubes equal to zero.
+A new graph with the shifted positions.
 The new graph will share no data with the original graph.

 Return type: